The Franchise System

 Why should I care?

-State franchise laws are the foundational agreements between manufacturers and retail establishments governing how automobiles are sold.
+State franchise laws are the additional rules and regulations between manufacturers and franchise retail establishments governing how automobiles are sold.
 The franchise system, which was first introduced over 100 years ago, is a free-market approach that allows for a level playing field as the market is pushed to innovate and meet consumer demands.
-These laws were developed to create an equitable system protecting the manufacturer, dealers, consumers, and local communities.
+In addition to OEM specific franchise agreements, which Toyota has with its Toyota and Lexus dealers, these laws were developed to create an equitable system protecting the manufacturer, dealers, consumers, and local communities.

 What should I know?

 All 50 states have enacted laws governing the sale and servicing of new and used cars.
-Each year these laws are constantly changing in state chambers throughout the U.S. Whereas Toyota directly engages and monitors all legislative issues impacting state franchise laws, each state dealer’s associations focus is different.
+Each year these laws are constantly changing in state legislatures and state regulatory agencies throughout the U.S. Whereas Toyota directly engages and monitors all legislative issues impacting state franchise laws, each state dealer’s associations focus is different.
 Their bills primarily include a handful of the issues listed below, but this is not a comprehensive list.

 There are also decisions made within various state agencies such as the Department of Motor Vehicles (DMV) that impact state franchise laws.